dstackai/dstack/docs/tutorials/quickstart.md

 ## Download artifacts

-Once the `train` workflow is finished, if you want, you can download its artifacts using the [`dstack artifacts download`](../reference/cli/index.md#dstack-artifacts-download) command.
+Once the `mnist-train` workflow is finished, if you want, you can download its artifacts using the [`dstack artifacts download`](../reference/cli/index.md#dstack-artifacts-download) command.

 ```shell